jay86cn/techui-vue3-lite/README.md

 ## 🌟 Cooperation negotiation

 The Lite version framework is free to use and does not provide any technical support.
-If you encounter any problems, please submit issues on github, or add [TechUI Telgram](https://t.me/+RJZ4cmDrcCFmNWNl) discussion group.
+If you encounter any problems, please submit issues on github。

+Or add [TechUI discord](https://discord.gg/JXgn5Gq2) to the discussion group.

+Or add [TechUI Telgram](https://t.me/+RJZ4cmDrcCFmNWNl) to the discussion group.

 For paid services, such as custom development, technical support, or purchasing a premium license, please contact me via the following contact information